 If you want a bathtub separate from your shower, Pickens recommends avoiding jet tubs.
 They are more expensive to install and don’t stand the test of time because they can clog and require repairs.
 Instead, “go traditional,” he said.

 A standalone soaking tub costs, on average, between approximately $500 and $3,000, according to Fixr.
 Pickens said you might get a better deal by purchasing a second-hand clawfoot tub and having the enamel refinished for about $150.
 “If you’re looking to make a renovation and make it last, an old classic tub is your best option,” Pickens said.

 If you’re renovating your home, Pickens recommends replacing your hot water heater with a tankless heater.
 These systems can save you money because they heat water on demand rather than keep an entire tank of water constantly heated.
 Plus, gas-powered tankless water heaters can last 20 years, Pickens said.

-The average cost to install a tankless water heater is $1,921, according to HomeAdvisor.
-Over the 20 years it should last, that breaks down to a cost of $96 a year.
+The average cost to install a tankless water heater is approximately $1,921, according to HomeAdvisor.
+Over the 20 years it should last, that breaks down to a cost of about $96 a year.